 Carnarvon Gorge is on everybody’s bucket list – and rightly so!
 Only an hour drive north of Wallaroo Outback Retreat, this is a must do day trip if you have some time up your sleeve.

 Walking into Carnarvon Gorge you are guided by a crystal clear river and surrounded by towering sandstone cliffs.
 The Gorge is accustomed to thousands of visitors each year so walking tracks are well established.
-The Moss Gardens, The Amphitheatre, Wards Canon and The Art Gallery would be a full day’s walk but very manageable for the fit and hearty.
-For those looking for a gentler day out, Balloon Cave and the Rock Hole is a lovely place to relax and breathe in the surrounds.
+The Moss Gardens, The Amphitheatre, Wards Canon and The Art Gallery would be a full day’s walk, approximately 14km return, but very manageable for the fit and hearty.
+For those looking for a gentler day out, Micky’s Creek, the Nature Trail and the Rock Hole are lovely places to relax and breathe in the surrounds.